 In a highly competitive job market, job applicants need to go the extra mile in making sure their resumes shine.
 One way to grab the attention of recruiters and hiring managers is to include — when you build a resume — relevant information about your activities and interests outside of work.

 There is a fine line to walk when it comes to adding this information, so let’s review how to go about including activities and interests in your resume in a way that will get you noticed (for all the right reasons).

-How Activities & Interests In Your Resume Help
+How Activities and Interests Can Help Your Resume

 What to Avoid

 Some activities and interests are either not appropriate or suitable for resumes.
 Think of interviewing for a job like attending a dinner party with strangers.
 At the dinner party, you are interacting with people you’ve never met before.
 Since you don’t know them, you (generally )avoid topics around politics, religion, and money.
 This same approach applies to your resume.

 The last thing you want is to be dismissed for a job that you’d be great for because of a personal activity or interest that’s unrelated to the job’s duties.
 For example, explicitly partisan activities should not be in your activities and interests sections unless the job you’re applying for is explicitly political.

 Controversial or potentially illegal activities and interest should also be excluded.
 In other words, avoid activities or interests that would either cause you to appear to be a member of a fringe group or otherwise very un-relatable as a person.